Skreamzz/Ishwikiclone/How-To-Enable-OpenRC-&-Start-Services-When-iSH-App-Starts.md

 ## Introduction

+For the code snippets in this document, it is assumed that you are doing them as user root

 OpenRC is the tool that Alpine Linux employs to manage services.
 It allows you to start, stop, and check the status of services such as `sshd` and the Apache web server.
 Additionally, you can use OpenRC to specify which services should run when an Alpine system boots.

 This tutorial will guide you through the process.
 Towards the end of this document, you'll find a list of services and their status within iSH.